-Table 21: Configuration Parameters for WLAN Security Settings in an Employee or Voice Network
+Table 21: Configuration Parameters for WLAN Security S Settings in an Employee or Voice Network

-Parameter Description Security Level Type Key Management For Enterprise security level, select any of the following options from the Key management drop-down list: WPA-2 Enterprise Both (WPA-2 & WPA) WPA Enterprise Dynamic WEP with 802.1X - If you do not want to use a session key from the RADIUS Server to derive pair wise unicast keys, set Session Key for LEAP to Enabled.
-This is required for old printers that use dynamic WEP through Lightweight Extensible Authentication Protocol (LEAP) authentication.
-The Session Key for LEAP feature is Disabled by default.
+Parameter Description Security Level Type Key Management For Enterprise security level, select any of the following options from Key management drop-down list: WPA-2 Enterprise Both (WPA-2 & WPA) WPA Enterprise Dynamic WEP with 802.1X - If you do not want to use a session from the RADIUS Server to derive pair wise unicast keys, set Ses Key for LEAP to Enabled.
+This is required for old printers that use dynamic WEP through Lightweight Extensible Authentication Pro (LEAP) authentication.
+The Session Key for LEAP feature is Disa by default.
+For Personal security level, select an encryption key from the Key management drop-down list.
 Applicable to Enterprise and Personal security levels only.
 For the Open security level, no encryption settings are required.
 For Personal security level, select an encryption key from the Key management drop-down list.
 For WPA-2 Personal, WPA Personal, and Both (WPA-2&WPA) keys, specify the following parameters: Passphrase format: Select a passphrase format from the Passphrase format drop-down list.
 The options are available are 8-63 alphanumeric characters and 64 hexadecimal characters.
-Enter a passphrase in the Passphrase text box and reconfirm. • For Static WEP , specify the following parameters: Select an appropriate value for WEP key size from the WEP key size drop-down list.
+Enter a passphrase in the Passphrase text box and reconfirm.
+NOTE: The Passphrase may contain any special character except for ".
+For Static WEP, specify the following parameters: 1.
+Select an appropriate value for WEP key size from the WEP key size drop-down list.
 You can specify 64-bit or 128-bit.
-Select an appropriate value for Tx key from the Tx Key drop-down list.
+2. Select an appropriate value for Tx key from the Tx Key drop-down list.
 You can specify 1, 2, 3, or 4.
-Enter an appropriate WEP key and reconfirm.
+3. Enter an appropriate WEP key and reconfirm.
 Termination To terminate the EAP portion of 802.1X authentication on the OAW-IAP instead of the RADIUS server, set Termination to Enabled .
 Enabling Termination can reduce network traffic to the external RADIUS server by terminating the authorization protocol on the OAW-IAP.
 By default, for 802.1X authorization, the client conducts an EAP exchange with the RADIUS server, and the OAW-IAP acts as a relay for this exchange.
 When Termination is enabled, the OAW-IAP by itself acts as an authentication server and terminates the outer layers of the EAP protocol, only relaying the innermost layer to the external RADIUS server.
 It can also reduce the number of exchange packets between the OAW-IAP and authentication server.
 NOTE: AOS-W Instant supports the configuration of primary and backup authentication servers in an EAP termination enabled SSID.
 NOTE: If you are using LDAP for authentication, ensure that AP termination is configured to support EAP.
-Enterprise security level Authentication server 1 and Authentication server 2 Select any of the following options from the Authentication server 1 dropdown list: Select an authentication server from the list if an external servers are already configured.
-Select New to configure any of the following servers as an external server: RADIUS Server LDAP Server Enterprise, Personal, and Open security levels.
+Enterprise security level Authentication server 1 and Authentication server 2 Select any of the following options from the Authentication server 1 drop-down list: Select an authentication server from the list if an external servers are already configured.
+Select New to configure any of the following servers as an external server: Enterprise, Personal, and Oper security levels.